GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Introduction

-\textbf{Machine Unlearning} Existing inversion attacks against MU cannot be trivially adapted to GU-FGRA, as the complex topological structures and rich node features in graphs produce entangled patterns during GNN message passing.
-To date, only one work \cite{first_unlearn_attack} has explored single sample reconstruction in MU.
-However, it is limited to partial recovery of deleted samples under a white-box setting and performs poorly when targeting multiple deletions.
-Under the i.i.d. assumption, its multiple removals can be treated as a series of independent single removals.
-In contrast, graph unlearning is fundamentally different: due to the ``ripple effects" propagated through GNNs, even a single node removal can affect its neighbors and higher-order structures, preventing a straightforward extension to GU.
+\textbf{Machine Unlearning (MU)} Existing reconstruction attacks against MU cannot be trivially adapted to GU-FGRA, as the complex topological structures and rich node features in graphs produce entangled patterns during GNN message passing.
+To date, a few works have explored reconstruction in MU.
+These efforts are either limited to linear models for exact unlearning \cite{bertran2024reconstruction} or recover only partial removed samples under white-box settings, with poor scalability to multiple-node removal \cite{first_unlearn_attack}.
+Under the i.i.d. assumption commonly adopted for tabular data, multiple sample removals can be treated as a sequence of independent single removals.
+In contrast, graph unlearning is fundamentally different: due to the ``ripple effects'' propagated through GNNs, even a single node removal can affect its neighbors and higher-order structures, preventing a straightforward extension to GU.

-\textbf{Research Questions} The above research gap motivates us to identify three key research questions in GU: \begin{enumerate} \item Is it possible to recover full unlearned graphs under realistic white-box settings and how this attack can be extended to multiple node removals? \item Can this attack be generalized to the black-box setting and reconstruct full unlearned graphs using only minimal prior knowledge for multiple node removals? \item How can we rigorously and comprehensively evaluate the performance of this full reconstruction attack? \end{enumerate}
+\textbf{Research Questions} The above research gap motivates us to identify three key research questions in GU: \begin{enumerate} \item Is it possible to recover full unlearned graphs under realistic white-box settings and how this attack can be extended to multiple-node removal? \item Can this attack be generalized to black-box settings and reconstruct full unlearned graphs using only minimal prior knowledge for multiple-node removal? \item How can we comprehensively evaluate the performance of this full reconstruction attack? \end{enumerate}

-\textbf{Unique Challenges and Strategies} Beyond the severe challenges previously discussed, the feasibility of gradient-based GU-FGRA under realistic attack settings remains underexplored.
+\textbf{Unique Challenges and Strategies} Beyond the challenges previously discussed, the feasibility of gradient-based GU-FGRA under realistic attack settings remains underexplored.
 Since no shadow graphs or models are available and only minimal prior knowledge is mastered, even a simple unlearning attack targeting a single node is an intricate task.
-Notably, our goal is to reveal full unlearned graphs rather than a simple combination of multiple attribute inference attacks of the deleted node and multiple link membership inference attacks of its $1$-hop neighbors.
-This challenge is further exacerbated for multiple node removals due to much worse structural and feature entanglements and ultimately more obscure gradient proxy for full graph recovery.
+Notably, our goal is to reveal full unlearned graphs rather than a simple combination of multiple attribute inference attacks of the removed node and multiple link membership inference attacks of its $1$-hop neighbors.
+This challenge is further exacerbated under multiple-node removal, where more complex structural and feature entanglements yield increasingly ambiguous gradient proxies for full graph recovery.